The 9 best Dyson alternatives in 2025: Save up to $500 on mighty vacuums that match the features and cleaning power of a premium Dyson

 Who is Dyson's biggest competitor?

 Dyson's main competitor is Shark.
 Both brands lead the vacuum cleaner market, offering vast ranges of vacuum cleaners built for different homes.
 Shark even produce similar beauty products to Dyson's hair care goods.
-As they're available at lower prices, it begs the question, are Dyson vacuums worth it?
+As they're available at lower prices, it begs the question: Are Dyson vacuums worth it?

-Yes, because when you compare Shark vs Dyson, they're popular for different reasons.
-James Dyson is the inventor of cyclone vacuum engineering, so Dyson vacuums have this patented advantage leading to market-leading suction power.
 But Shark vacuums offer thoughtful features like flexible wands, odor-neutralization, Lift-Away upright vacuums for easier mobility, and self-clean stations – all while being priced more reasonably.

 What vacuum is equivalent to Dyson?

 No vacuum cleaner is quite the same as a Dyson, but many in this guide have come close.
-The Shark Vertex Pro works similarly to many of Dyson's cordless vacuums but lacks the suction power or smart features.
-The Ultenic U16 Flex (at Amazon) is one of the only vacuums we've tested with a green floorhead laser akin to Dyson's detect models, but the cleaning power isn't quite there.
-And the Shark POWERDETECT offers the strong, relentless cleaning power of Dyson's upright vacuums, while combining the detection tech found in their cordless models.
+The Shark PowerDetect Cordless works similarly to many of Dyson's cordless vacuums but lacks the suction power or smart features.

 Does a Dyson work better than others?

-But we've collated this guide of the best alternatives as the best Dyson vacuums cost more than many of us can afford, at least for a vacuum cleaner.
-And, while Dyson's vacuums are the most powerful, vacuums from other brands can offer unique features that are perhaps better suited to your home and within budget.
+But we've collated this guide of the best alternatives as the top Dyson vacuums cost more than many of us can afford, at least for a vacuum cleaner.
+And, while Dyson's vacuums are the most powerful, vacuums from other brands can offer unique features that are perhaps better suited to your home and within your budget.

 The reason we look for Dyson alternatives is because their vacuums tend to top all of our lists, whether it's the best cordless vacuums or the best vacuums for pet hair.